oracle-livelabs/goldengate/ogg-core/ogg-add-trandata-heartbeat-checkpoint/ogg-add-trandata-heartbeat-checkpoint.md

 ## Introduction

+To configure credentials, trandata, and various processes for an Oracle GoldenGate deployment, you need to connect to the deployment using the CONNECT command.
+In this lab, you will connect to the deployment `depl_01`'.
+The configuration of the processes happens from the Administration Service.

+The credentialstore in Oracle GoldenGate contains the database credentials used to connect to source and target databases.
+To configure database connections from Oracle GoldenGate, the credentialstore needs to be altered using the ALTER CREDENTIALSTORE command, to add database user credentials.
+After setting up the credentials in the credentialstore, you will be able to use the DBLOGIN command to connect to the source and target databases from the Admin Client.

 With the ADD TRANDATA command, Oracle GoldenGate acquires the transaction information that it needs from the transaction records.
 For a seamless data replication in Oracle GoldenGate, you need to first enable TRANDATA for the database tables.

 The use of checkpoint table causes checkpoints to be part of the Replicat transaction.
 Use the `ADD CHECKPOINTTABLE` command to create a checkpoint table in the target database.
 Replicat uses the table to maintain a record of its read position in the trail for recovery purposes.